-- The point at which the center of lane edge lines for each ingress lane intersect with the upstream edge of the stop line. - At the position of at least one additional location upstream in the ingress lane, measure the center of both edge lines. - In situations where the ingress lane has a horizontal curve, measure additional locations (center of both edge lines). - Using the lane edge positions at the stop line, calculate the lane center at the stop line.
+- The point at which the center of lane edge lines for each ingress lane intersects with the upstream edge of the stop line. - At the position of at least one additional location upstream in the ingress lane, measure the center of both edge lines. - In situations where the ingress lane has a horizontal curve, measure additional locations (center of both edge lines). - Using the lane edge positions at the stop line, calculate the lane center at the stop line.
 Compare this value to the MAP message's first node for this ingress lane and adjust the value in the MAP message to reflect to measured position. - Using the lane edge positions at the additional location upstream of the ingress lane, compute the lane center point and create a lane centerline using the lane center at the stop line and this additional lane center.
-Once a lane centerline is computed, the position of any MAP message centerline nodes can be compared to this center line and perpendicular distance to centerline calculated.
+Once a lane centerline is computed, the position of any MAP message centerline nodes can be compared to this center line and perpendicular distance to centerline calculated. - In locations with a horizontal curve, measure and record the center of both edge lines for additional points within the curve.